 Rhode Island Divorce Procedures

-In this state, when a divorce case is filed, it may be assigned the nominal track or the contested track.
+In this state, when a case is filed, it may be assigned the nominal track or the contested track.
 The Plaintiff has to designate the track of his or her desire.
 It has been noted that a majority of divorces are opted for the nominal track.
-When the nominal track is chosen, it does not mean that the divorce is compulsorily uncontested, but that the Plaintiff desires that the divorce must be settled relatively quickly or believes that it can be settled relatively quickly.
+When the nominal track is chosen, it does not mean that the process is compulsorily uncontested, but that the Plaintiff desires that the case must be settled relatively quickly or believes that it can be settled relatively quickly.

 Rhode Island Divorce Procedure regarding Answer